johnli25/OpFlights/Development Log.md

 2) Finished function to weight of edges.
 3) Finished other misc functions (find airport given ID, etc.)
 4) Finished filling in the airports' routes vector (with the source and destination Airport)

+**Week of 4/25**
+1) Finalized the structure for the edge list, adjacency list, and vector table.
+2) Created priority queue class and created tests
+3) Created foundation for A* search